AnjaliSandip/FastIceFlo/README.md

 Current version can be found:  here??

+- Aim of the project
-Citation information:
+- Citation information
+- Conservation of Momentum Balance equations (+ PT Solver + FEM method)
+- Glacier Model Domains
+- Folder with input files
+- Generate bin files/steps
+- src

-Quickstart:
+- Quickstart:
 CUDA > compile the ssa_fem_pt.cu routine on a system hosting an Nvidia GPU using the compilation line displayed on the top line of the .cu file.
 Run it (./a.out) and use the MATLAB visualisation script to plot the output.
+- output
+- visu
+- scripts

-contact: anjali.sandip@und.edu
+- contact: anjali.sandip@und.edu